I think one of the easiest mistakes buyers make is treating after-sales support like a bonus feature instead of a core part of the buying decision.

 Strong support should begin before the machine is ever turned on.

-A serious produsent av skjønnhetsmaskiner should be able to tell the buyer what needs to be prepared in advance, including room planning, electrical requirements, ventilation, water access if applicable, consumables, and unpacking or acceptance steps.
+A serious produsent av skjønnhetsmaskiner should be able to tell the buyer what needs to be prepared in advance, including room planning, electrical requirements, ventilation, water access if applicable, forbruksvarer, and unpacking or acceptance steps.
 WHO’s health technology management framework explicitly includes installation as part of proper equipment management.

 A buyer should normally expect: